aselunar/Burndown-Agent/README.md

 Changes to files are served immediately (no restart needed).

 From your test container, run the curl command (Option B) above.

+You can test this by prompting it in RooCode with the number of items to pull and whether or not to respect parent priority.
+You can also run `python3 test_burndown_tool.py` to test the underlying logic.
+You will need to be in the correct source first, so use `source .roo/venv/bin/activate`.

+To test in dogfood mode, modify .roo/mcp.json -> mcpServers.burndown_manager.args from [`.roo/burndown_server.py`] to [`burndown_server.py`].
+Then restart the RooCode server.